cdapio/cdap/cdap-docs/admin-manual/source/installation/mapr/installation.rst

 If colocating CDAP on cluster hosts with actual services, such as the MapR CLDB, Yarn ResourceManager, or HBase Master, then the client configurations will already be in place.
-Note that Gateways are redundant if colocating CDAP on cluster hosts with actual services, such as the HBase Master, Yarn Resourcemanager, or HDFS Namenode.

 - To configure a MapR client, see the MapR documentation on `Setting Up the Client
   <http://doc.mapr.com/display/MapR/Setting+Up+the+Client>`__.